A look at how provinces plan to emerge from COVID-19 shutdown

 Day camps across the province will be allowed to open as of June 22, with physical distancing and other COVID-19 health measures in effect.
 That means smaller groups of children and frequent handwashing.
 Sleep-away summer camps won't be allowed to reopen until next year.

-Quebec will allow outdoor team sports to gradually resume next week as the province continues to emerge from its COVID-19 shutdown.

-Outdoor practices will be allowed to restart on June 8, and matches can resume at the end of the month, said Isabelle Charest, Quebec's minister for sports and leisure.

-That includes baseball, soccer and any other sports that can be played outdoors, Charest said.
-But some rules will need to be changed to allow players to keep a safe distance between them to prevent the spread of COVID-19, she said.
+Sports teams resumed outdoor practices starting June 8, and matches can resume at the end of the month.
+That includes baseball, soccer and any other sports that can be played outdoors.
+But players will have to keep a safe distance between them.

-Lottery terminals are also reopening after being shut down on March 20 with sales moving to online only.
+Lottery terminals have reopened after being shut down on March 20 with sales moving to online only.

 Quebec's construction and manufacturing industries have resumed operations with limits on the number of employees who can work per shift.
 Elementary schools and daycares outside Montreal reopened on May 11, but high schools, junior colleges and universities will stay closed until September.